 If you are not sure which pod is which, there are two easy ways to identify them using the app.

 You can also use the Set Up New Pods option within the Adapt screen

 Deleting a pod from your account will completely disassociate this pod from your account.
 You will be able to add the pod back to your account or add it to another Plume account after deleting the pod.

 You can also go directly to the individual pod’s menu by clicking it from the topology view.

-On Android, you can delete all pods from the Adaptive WiFi™ menu by tapping the ︙ on the top-right of the screen.
+On Android, you can delete all pods from the Adapt™ menu by tapping the ︙ on the top-right of the screen.

 Using one login, you can manage multiple locations (networks).
 Follow the instructions below to switch between your locations.